BensonNgu/CPP/Notes/README.md

 1.  public
     - directly access from outside of the object
 2.  private
-    - can only be directly access by the internal methods
+    - can only be directly access within the class that declares them
+    - but not accessible by the derived class
 3.  protected
-    - can be directly access by the subclasses, but not the arbitary external objects
+    - can be directly access by the class that declares them and the derived class
+    - but not the arbitary external objects
 ### > Encapsulation
 - encapsulate component = hide them in a container
 - implement it using `private`